 Blog Post

+Filming with a mobile phone is now not only common in private communication.
+It has also become a standard in corporate communication.
+Be it internal greetings, tutorials for new colleagues or formats distributed on public platforms such as interviews or product teasers.
+Even image films produced entirely by employees on their cell phones are no longer a rarity.
 And why not?
-Smartphones have high-resolution camera lenses, easy-to-use recording features - whether super slow-mos or time-lapse - and there many non-.professsional softwares that ensure a great end result, empowering any marketing team to become a video content creator.
+Smartphones have high-resolution camera lenses, easy-to-use recording features - whether super slow-mos or time-lapse - and there many non-professional softwares that ensure a great end result, empowering any marketing team to become a video content creator.
 The younger team members in particular are highly media-savvy.
 They are often confident in front of the camera and they are familiar with crisp storytelling due to their social media consumption.
+But what if you don't yet have much practical filming experience or would like to know how to make your self-made employer videos even more stylish?
+We have listed a few basic tips here.

 But first of all, be clear: what do you actually want to film?